tmcdigitech/dit9b/content/_index.md

 title: 9 Digital Tech
 ---

-Welcome to 9 Digital Tech (Sem 1)!
+Welcome to 9 Digital Tech (Sem 2)!

-This semester length subject focusses on building web-based projects in Python, including dynamic websites with flat file data sources.
+This semester length subject focusses on 2D game design using Unity.

-Over the semester, you'll have the opportunity to:
-- design websites using **HTML** templates and **CSS** styling
-- design and implement dynamic functionality by writing **Python** code using the **Bottle** micro-framework
-- design and work with flat file data storage using **JSON**
+It also introduces you to a new language (C#), and allows you to compare the features and advantages of C# and Python.